How to Approach Job Hunting Like a Design Challenge

-How many interview rounds are there?
+When I started interviewing for my first product design job, it was a thrilling but challenging time.
+I was excited and determined, but also overwhelmed and intimidated by the lengthy process.
+So many questions swirled around my mind: How many interview rounds are there?
 How should I present my portfolio?
-They say “product designer,” but do they mean UX, or visual, or research, or everything?
+They say “product designer,” but do they mean UX, visual, research, or everything?

-I made it to the final round after weeks, but didn’t get the job… Arghhh, now what!?
+And, of course, the worst: I made it to the final round after weeks, but didn’t get the job.
+Argh!
+Now what?

-Thankfully, through lots of trial-and-error and mentor advice, I was able to answer many of these questions.
-But more importantly, I started looking at job hunting as yet another design challenge.
-Once I applied design thinking principles to my job hunt, I had a lot more success, and even some fun.
+Thankfully, through lots of trial and error as well as mentor advice, I was able to answer many of these questions myself.
+More importantly, I started looking at job hunting as yet another design challenge.
+Once I applied design-thinking principles to my job hunt, I had a lot more success—and even some fun.

-After fumbling through my first few job interviews, I finally got to the last round with a mid-stage tech startup.
-And it actually went pretty well!
-From talking to the founder to presenting my portfolio and various 1:1 chats, each interview left me feeling more confident and more excited.
-I was exhausted.
-But, the end felt so near.
-I could finally.
+After fumbling through my first few job interviews, I finally got to the last round with a mid-stage tech startup, and it went pretty well.
+From talking to the founder to presenting my portfolio and various 1:1 chats, each interview left me feeling more confident and excited.
+I was exhausted, but the end felt so near.
+I could Finally.
 Stop.
 Interviewing.

 Three days later, I got a phone call from their technical recruiter.